eway-crm/acf-options-for-polylang/README.md

 # How ?

-This plugin is storing a value for each language into database. *That means at activation, all data will not be anymore available, but still in database.* Then Polylang's lang is used to get the values from the DB.
+This plugin is storing a value for each language into database. <b>That means at activation, all data will not be anymore available, but still in database.</b>Then Polylang's lang is used to get the values from the DB.

 # Requirements